Michigan Liquor Licenses

-Our liquor licensing team, Kelly Allen, Linda Mayer, and Laura Peters, have made liquor industry regulation the primary focus of their practice.
+Our liquor licensing team, Kelly Allen, Jessica Hallmark, Laura Peters, and Marcia Webster, have made liquor industry regulation the primary focus of their practice.

 Together with our business and litigation attorneys, they can cover the complete spectrum of legal services for any Michigan business or out of state business involved with liquor sales in Michigan in any way.
 We provide sound advice and prompt service on such problems as the following:

 - Initial applications to the Michigan Liquor Control Commission (MLCC)

 - Special Liquor license applications in a redevelopment district or area

 - City or township zoning and license approval

 - Purchase and sale of businesses such as bars, liquor stores, liquor wholesalers, golf courses, convenience stores, gas stations, and other retailers

 - Valuation of liquor licenses and other business assets